Here's Our Rant About CTI BioPharma Corp. (CTIC)

 Sponsored

+The average price from analysts is $7.28, which is $5.24 above the current price.
 CTIC currently public float of 72.44M and currently shorts hold a 4.13% ratio of that float.
-Today, the average trading volume of CTIC was 1.98M shares.
+Today, the average trading volume of CTIC was 2.06M shares.

 CTIC’s Market Performance